 How to Add an Anti-Spam Statement to Your Form

-You can add text to any form you create in WPForms using the HTML field.
+You can add text to any form you create in WPForms using the Content field.
 It makes it easy to add a message anywhere on your form.

 You can also customize the message so that it fits neatly underneath the email field.
 That way, it won’t detract attention from the main call to action button.